abhi03ruchi/abhi03ruchi/README.md

 ### Hi there 👋, I am  Abhiruchi Sarswat
  a final year undergraduate student at Indira Gandhi Delhi Technical University For Women.
-I am a web Developer👩‍💻 passionate about creating intuitive and visually 😇 appealing responsive user interfaces.
+I am a Developer👩‍💻 passionate about creating intuitive and visually 😇 appealing responsive user interfaces.
 I am eager to apply my skills to  projects, continuously seeking opportunities🚀 to enhance📈 and expand my skill set.

-- 🔭 I’m currently working on **machine learning based web app.**

-- 🌱 I’m currently learning **backend development**
+- 🌱 I’m currently learning **Game development in Unity**

 - 👯 I’m looking to collaborate on **projects**